-A student who is obliged for any reason to leave the University must first consult with the Director of his or her degree program.
-A Graduate Leave/Withdrawal Form, available in the Student Service Center in Seidlin Hall, must be completed and submitted.
+A student who is obliged for any reason to leave the University must first consult with the Director of his or her degree program or dean.
+A Leave/Withdrawal Form, available from the dean or on the Registrar webpage under Forms, must be completed and submitted.
 Such initiation of withdrawal or leave of absence allows for proper guidance and is necessary if the student is to receive the expected refund.